Dudou: History

-The dudou's original development is sometimes credited to Yang Yuhuan, the curvy consort of Emperor Xuanzong of the Tang still remembered as one of China's Four Beauties, at that time, dudou was called hezi (诃子), but the importance of the stomach as the origin of the body's blood and qi in traditional Chinese medicine has meant that variations of the undershirt are found as early as the Qin's tunic-like xièyī (t 褻衣, s 亵衣).
+The dudou's original development is sometimes credited to Yang Yuhuan, the curvy consort of Emperor Xuanzong of the Tang still remembered as one of China's Four Beauties, at that time, dudou was called hezi (訶子), but the importance of the stomach as the origin of the body's blood and qi in traditional Chinese medicine has meant that variations of the undershirt are found as early as the Qin's tunic-like xièyī (t 褻衣, s 亵衣).
 The dudou proper was popularized under the Ming dynasty beginning in the mid-1300s around the time of the Black Death.
 Versions of it were worn by female babies in medieval China until age three.
+Male babies also wore dudou.
 The medicinal aspect of the dudou was underscored by its common incorporation of small pockets to hold snatches of ginger, musk, or other herbs intended to boost the stomach's qi.
 Its red form is also held to ward off evil spirits in Chinese folk religions.

 The dudou inspired similar fashions elsewhere in East Asia, including the Vietnamese yem and the Japanese haragake.
 Within China, it has remained a traditional item of Chinese clothing, particularly in traditional wedding attire.
 Generally, however, the dudou fell out of favor towards the end of the Qing as part of the drive to modernize the country, displaced by European-style corsets and bras.
 After a decade of public debate, the use of dudous for flattening breasts was formally outlawed, beginning in Guangdong in 1927.
 This change in fashion has sometimes been linked to the rise in breast cancer occurring around the same time.
 Dudous first became an object of Western fashion in the year 2000, when variations of the Chinese design appeared in the spring collections of Versace, Versus, and Miu Miu.
 It has since become a mainstay of some Chinese-influenced fashion designers.
 This development inspired some Chinese women, including Zhang Ziyi, to begin wearing the dudou as an article of outerwear, although many older Chinese remain (sometimes sternly) disapproving of this development.